 Avoid operation above one half throttle.

-50 to 100 miles

-Avoid full throttle operation.
+0 to 50 miles (approximate if speedometer not used) Avoid full throttle operation.
 Allow the motorcycle to rev freely through the gears but do not use full throttle at any time.

 100 to 250 miles